-13.10.700 - H "H" definitions.
+13.10.700-H "H" definitions.

-"Habitable accessory structure" means a detached, subordinate structure, the use of which is appropriate, subordinate and customarily incidental to that of the main structure or the main use of the land and which is located on the same site with the main structure or use and contains some or all of the required amenities and some or all of the allowed amenities shown in Table 13.10.611-1, Amenities Regulations, for habitable accessory structures for Residential Accessory Structures.
+"Habitable accessory structure" means a detached, subordinate structure, the use of which is appropriate, subordinate and customarily incidental to that of the main structure or the main use of the land and which is located on the same site with the main structure or use and contains some or all of the required amenities and some or all of the allowed amenities for habitable structures shown in Table 13.10.611-1.

-"Home occupation" means an accessory use of a dwelling unit secondary to the primary residential use for gainful employment involving the manufacture, provision or sale of goods, and/or or services performed by a full-time inhabitant(s) of the unit that does not affect the residential character of the property or neighborhood.
-Secondary commercial weddings and similar celebrations, and community events and fundraisers, are not eligible to be permitted as home occupations.
+"Home occupation" means an accessory use, which is secondary to the primary residential use, for gainful employment involving the manufacture, provision, or sale of goods and/or services performed by a full-time inhabitant of the unit that does not affect the residential character of the property or neighborhood.
+Commercial weddings and similar celebrations, community events, and fundraisers are not eligible to be permitted as home occupations.